dasmikko/sensible-ruby/README.md

 sensible check --env prod # Check the project for missing dependencies in the prod environment sensible install --env stage # Install missing dependencies and requirements in the staging environment
 ```

+# Todo
+[ ] Add --host support, to run it agains another machine using ssh
+[ ] Variables for tasks
+[ ] Include other tasks?